How to Increase OpenBSD's Resilience to Power Outages

 /sbin/mount -urA -t nomfs

-We will sometimes want to execute above script interactively from command line, and in order to do it we need to make it executable:
+We will sometimes want to execute above script interactively from command line.
+In order to do so we need to make it executable:

 chmod 755 /root/syncvar.sh